icco/personal-website-talk/notes.md

 ## Basic HTML / example

 You can really build a personal webpage how ever you like.
 Here is probably the least you want to put up.
 Notice it has your name, a little about you, and some projects you have done that you are interested.
 I didn't link the projects to anything, but it's a really good idea to link them to at least a screen shot, or maybe a zipfile or working demo.
 Or the best solution, all three.
+You can always use this as an excuse to learn css or you can just leave it plain.

 ## options

 I'm going to cover two easy free ways to put your website on the internet.
+There are lots others, such as getting shared hosting or setting up an ec2 micro instance.

+### CSC

+The first is your csc user page.
+This is great because it's hosted on the departments servers and can run PHP, if that is something you are interested in.
+The downside is after a year from when you have graduated, they delete it.

+Here is how you create it. index.html is the page browsers will look for.

+### GitHub Pages.

+This requires a little more work.
+First you will need a GitHub account.
+Then you will need to create a project named username.github.com.
+Then whatever static content you commit to the project will be hosted at http://username.github.com.

+They actually give you directions on how to do this once you create the repo.

+## Closing.

+The whole point of having a portfolio is to get out there.
+It's something you want to maintain over time because employers will want code examples.
+The idea is to maintain a presence online where people can get a glimpse of you.
+It doesn't have to be much, but keep it up to date.
+Show the world that you are active in your field outside of work.
+People want to know that you are capable of growth even when not forced by your employer.